NorbertVarga/SpringBootDemoApp/README.md

 ***
 # Usage

-You can clone the repository to your local machine and run it from an IDE by starting the *SpringBootDemoApplication.java*
+You can clone the repository to your local machine and run it from an IDE by starting the `SpringBootDemoApplication.java`
 When the program starts the Faker API generate some dummy users and products and automatically populate our H2 DB.
+**Notice that the generated users and products will be different in every rerun since we generate data randomly.**
 I also put a specified account with ROLE_USER and another one with ROLE_ADMIN.
 You can use that specified accounts to log in, or you can register new account via the API.

 ## Functionality
 There is only a very basic functionality implemented for now.
 **I recommend for you the Postman application for use and test manually the API**

-The registration flow is unsecure, we have to allow our visitors to make are accounts.
+The registration flow is unsecure, we have to allow our visitors to make an account.
 After the success registration the new account will be saved to our DB with the simple USER role.

 **As a simple USER you can do the operations below:**
 - Login